neondatabase/website/content/docs/introduction/monitor-usage.md

 enableTableOfContents: true
 ---

-Neon exposes usage metrics in the Neon Console and the through the Neon API.
+Neon exposes usage metrics in the Neon Console and through the Neon API.

 ## Usage widget